-Counselling for applicants who test positive for chronic carriage of the hepatitis B or hepatitis C virus can be arranged through the College Health Service.
+Advice for applicants who test positive for a BBV can be arranged through the College Health Service.
 Applicants who are chronic viral carriers and who successfully undergo treatment, which renders them no longer an infectious risk to patients, may reapply for admission to their chosen course.
 All efforts will be made to reserve a place on the forthcoming student intake for such individuals, however this cannot be guaranteed.